WandiParis/EasyAdminPlusBundle/doc/chapter-5.md

 * choose a custom fields order
 * restrict export to a few fields
 * put french labels on all fields
-* set custom `EasyAdmin `types (raw for HTML content, image for VichFile, but all types are possible)
+* set custom `EasyAdmin `types (raw for HTML content, image for VichFile, but types supported by `EasyAdmin` are possible)
 * override the `slug` property with a custom template (to prepend the base url on the product slug)

 ```twig